 Click the Playground Button

-Mona supports up to 180Mb for the PlaygroundFiles folder (including all of the files within it).
-If your files are over this you will need to change or optimise your space in order to get the filesize under this.
+Mona supports up to 250 MB for the PlaygroundFiles folder (including all its files).
+If your files are over this, you must change or optimize your space to get the file size under this.

 Ways to do this include :